 Note: If you cannot afford the premium SSL certificated, you can install free SSL certificates like Cloudflare’s Universal SSL or Let’s Encrypt’s free SSL.
 Cloudflare’s SSL doesn’t require you to do anything on your server, whereas for configuring Let’s Encrypt SSL, you need to have access to your server and some technical knowledge.
 Or, you can totally migrate your website to a new host which supports easy installation on Let’s Encrypt certificates.

-2. Make Sure HTTP Requests Is being Transferred to HTTPS
+Make sure HTTP requests are being transferred to HTTPS

 If you are using WordPress, you can use the Really Simple SSL plugin to automatically detect your settings and configure your website to run over HTTPS.
 Check your site with Redirect Checker to verify that every request to transfer is 301 from HTTP to HTTPS.
 Here are some other plugins worth checking out which performs the same function on your WordPress site.